 How Debt Funds Work?

 The Debt Fund investment portfolio is composed of different securities on the basis of their credit ratings.
-The credit rating of a security essentially is an indicator of whether or not the issuer of the fund will default in disbursing their promised returns.
+The credit rating of security essentially is an indicator of whether or not the issuer of the fund will default in disbursing their promised returns.
 Debt managers assure that the investments are made in the highest-credit rating financial instruments.
-Higher credit rating essentially signifies that you will recieve the interest on debt security, as well as , the prinicipal amount upon maturity.
+Higher credit rating essentially signifies that you will receive the interest on a debt security, as well as, the principal amount upon maturity.

 Debt Funds having high credit-ratings will definately be less volatile in contrast to lowly rated securities.
 In addition to this, the maturity is also dependent upon the stratergy the fund manager chooses to deploy in conjuction with the interest rate regime in the economy.
 Interest rate regime which is falling gives encouragement top the manager to invest in the long-term securities.
 Contrarily, a high interest rate is motivation for investing in short-term securities.

 Ideally, debt fund investors are slightly conservative in their investment approach and who are apprehensive to get exposed to the equity market.
 These funds are good for investors who want wealth creation and wealth growth but in a very safe and less volatile manner.
 In addition to this, these debt instruments might be suitable for individuals who are concerned about their regular income as well.In this kind of financial instrument, investors are usually invested for a short-medium time horizon.

 Essentially, if you want to invstment in a low-risk type financial institution which gurantees you a certain amount of fixed returns and regular income, you should go for these funds.
 The returns of these funds always fall in a predictable range.
 If your investment horizon lies in betweeen 3 months to 5 years and you wanted assured regular income, you should invest in debt funds.
 These funds offer better returns than 5-Year bank Fixed Deposit.